Scott Cary

-Scott Russell Cary (April 11, 1923 – February 28, 2011), Nicknamed "Red", was a Major League Baseball pitcher who played for the Washington Senators in 1947.
+Scott Russell Cary (April 11, 1923 – February 28, 2011), Nicknamed "Red", was an American Major League Baseball pitcher who played for the Washington Senators in 1947.
 He went 3–1 with a 5.93 earned run average in 23 games as a pitcher, starting 3 games.

 Personal

 Cary was one of 10 children born to John and Ruby (Riehm) Cary.
 He was the ace for City Light in 1943, a semipro baseball team in Fort Wayne that also included future Major League Baseball pitchers Harley Hisner and Ned Garver.

 On January 19, 1946, he married Mary Hurley in Sturgis; they raised six children on a farm in East Gilead.

 He was inducted into the Fort Wayne Baseball Hall of Fame in 1977.
 He was a baseball coach for the Bronson Little League and the Babe Ruth Baseball programs.